TASEmulators/BizHawk/README.md

 For the time being, style is not enforced in PRs, only build success is.
 Please use CRLF, tabs, and [Allman braces](https://en.wikipedia.org/wiki/Indentation_style#Allman_style) in new files.

 Past contrbutors to the frontend and custom-built cores are listed [here](https://github.com/TASVideos/BizHawk/graphs/contributors).
-See a core's docs for its authors.
+See the wiki for core authors.

 [to top](https://github.com/TASVideos/BizHawk/blob/master/README.md#bizhawk)